netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 ## Initialization

-When a QUIC(-MP) socket is created, it can be useful (depending on the programming language) to allow injection of a custom UDP underlay.
+When a QUIC(-MP) socket is created, it can be useful (depending on the programming language) to allow injection of a custom modules:

+- Custom UDP underlay (for injecting a PAN, such as SCION).
 - Custom DNS resolver (if the library resolves URLs)
-- Custom Congestion control and RTT estimation algorithms
+- Custom congestion control and RTT estimation algorithms
 - Custom Packet scheduling algorithm
 - PAN exclusive: path selection algorithms

+Many available implementations already allow injecting most of these modules.

-## Network Address and Path
+## Network Address and Network Path

 Generally, it can be useful if any API of a QUIC-MP library uses not only IP/port for addressing local/remote peers, but uses a network address (IP + port + other identifiers, such as AS number) and a network path.

-Note that network path is different from QUIC-MP path ID.
-There is usually a 1:1 mapping from network pagth to path ID, but the network path may change while the path ID stays the same.
+Note that a "network path" is different from {{QUIC-MP}} path ID.
+There is usually a 1:1 mapping from network path to path ID, but the network path may change while the path ID stays the same, and .
 For example, a PAN library may have paths that can expire and it may have a configuration option that expiring paths should be renewed automatically.
 However, this works only for paths that are